 Engineers House, Bristol

-SoBRA is developing a registration scheme in order to recognise and reward the technical skills associated with land contamination risk assessment.
+SoBRA has developed a registration scheme in order to recognise and reward the technical skills associated with land contamination risk assessment.

-Further Information and consultation documents can be found on the Accreditation Scheme page here.
+Further Information of the soon to be launched scheme can be found on the Accreditation Scheme page here.